NowCPA — Chartered Professional Accountants

 Making the Move from Spreadsheets to the Cloud

-Migrating from spreadsheets, desktop software, or other processes is much simpler than most expect.
+Migrating from spreadsheets, desktop software, or other processes is simpler than expected.
 Both platforms allow you to import existing customer, vendor, and financial data, connect bank accounts, and begin sending invoices immediately.
 Many bookkeepers can handle this setup for you.

 Choosing Between Xero and QBO

-Both Xero and QBO are excellent choices, each with unique strengths.
+Both are excellent choices, each with unique strengths.
 The decision depends on factors such as your industry, business size, and comfort with bookkeeping.

 FeatureXeroQuickBooks Online (QBO)